w3f/polkadot-wiki/docs/learn-governance.md

 any of the registered candidates.

 Council elections are handled by the same [Phragmén election](learn-phragmen) process that selects validators from the available pool based on nominations.
-However, token holders' vote for councillors are isolated from any of the nominations they may have on validators.
+However, token holders' votes for councillors are isolated from any of the nominations they may have on validators.
 Council terms last for one day.
 At the end of each term, Phragmen election algorithm is ran and the result will choose the new councillors based on the vote configurations of all voters.
 The election also chooses a set